-I get 'AP Mode Not Supported'
+I get the 'AP Mode Not Supported' warning

 netsh wlan show drivers